-Eight years later Mrs B applied to the court for a financial order.
+In 2013, eight years later Mrs B applied to the court for a financial order.
 During that time Mr B had continued to operate his business, which formed part of the marital assets.
 Mr B argued that an agreement had been reached in 2005 when they divorced.
 Mrs B claimed that she had been waiting for Mr B to clarify his financial situation before making a claim.
 The judge found that she had suffered intimidation at the time, with Mr B refusing to respond to her requests for him to provide details of his financial position.

 The family court judge found in favour of Mrs B and Mr B took the case to the Court of Appeal, claiming that the judge had been wrong to conclude that an agreement had not been reached in 2005, that the delay in bringing the claim should be a factor and that consideration had not been given to his contribution to his business since the divorce.
 He was also concerned that the delayed financial claim did not take into account the value of assets at the time of separation.
 Mr B lost his appeal.